The answer to the meta is the number that has been left out of the grid in 4 places

 Huh, today I learned that while Australia DOES have cups, they're not the same size as US cups?
 Absolutely wild.
 I was very confused why the answer was 236.6, and even more so when it wasn't accepted even after trying a variety of decimal places.
 250 sure is a nicer number anyway!
 Congrats on 250 metas, Ben!

-Berto 1s · about 1 month ago
+Berto 1s · 3 months ago

 I tried all manner of “cup” > #ML ratios before following directions in 1down. must read things in asterisks

-FedexPope 🤓15:34 · about 1 month ago
+FedexPope 🤓15:34 · 3 months ago

 I did the exact same thing.
 Lesson learned!

-imontoo 3s · about 1 month ago
+imontoo 3s · 3 months ago

 Tricky for me.
 Didn’t know there was a metric cup measurement.